mhs/t2-api/README.md

 ```
 ## Obscuring Project Names

-Working on t2-api is something we sometimes do with candidates on pairing days.
+Working on t2-api is something we someetimes do with candidates on pairing days.
 Some of our clients
 insist that our work for them is confidential.
 As such, we keep project names in staging obscure via

 ```